kubos/kubos-linux-build/docs/Linux Overview.md

 Note:  There is also an option to bake the data from the \*.dtb file directly into the zImage file.
 However, this capability is largely implemented as a support option for older boards and isn't something that we should need to use.

-## Memory Mapping

-At the end of the day, we'll need to decide where each component lives within the memories available on each board.

-If we want to automate flashing, we'll need a file/format to specifiy what should be flashed where.

-For example, with the SAM-BA tool, you have to select NOR Flash, and then specify the starting address and file to flash.

-## KubOS Middleware

-The end goal is that our middleware will be included with the kernel and rootfs (which can be done with BuildRoot) and certain features can/will be started at boot time (probably from init.d).

-## User Applications

-User applications will live...somewhere...
-This still needs to be fleshed out.

-We need:
-- A way for the user to load their application into the rootfs (like 'kubos flash')
-- A way for the user to add programs to init.d
-- A way for the user to debug their programs (like 'kubos debug')
-- A way for the user to see their application output.
-They can create a direct serial connection, or we can provide a utility to pipe the board output through to the host computer for them. (new command 'kubos log')